jnplonte/python-falcon/README.md

 ## Installation
-- Install python dependencies by running `pip install`
 - create virtualenv `virtualenv my_project`
 - work on virtualenv `workon my_project`
+- install python dependencies by running `pip install`

 ## How to Use
 - run `uwsgi run.ini` it will listen to default http://localhost:8282